Theophilos Corydalleus: Biography

 Cremonini was Corydalleus's mentor but he was also involved in the Galileo affair.
 In 1633, Galileo was prosecuted by the Roman Catholic Inquisition for his support of heliocentrism.
 The astronomical model assumed the Earth and planets revolve around the Sun at the center of the Solar System.
 Cremonini did not support Galileo, he also refused to look through his telescope and he stanchly supported Aristotle's idea that the moon was smooth.
 Galileo contradicted the Aristotelian idea of the incorruptibly perfect smooth Moon.
 Ptolemy's geocentric model was used by the Catholic Church until its decline.

 Corydalleus was appointed director of the Patriarchal Academy of Constantinople by patriarch Cyril Lucaris.
 Korydalleus reorganized the educational curriculum following the Neo-Aristotelian model.
 The model emancipated philosophy from theology.
 Science was reintroduced to schools which led to a revolution for Orthodox education.
 There was a renewal of interest in Hellenic literature.
 The drawback of this reintroduction was that Ancient Greek thought superseded the new scientific advancement put forth by Galileo Galilei, Copernicus, and contemporaries.
 This is clearly demonstrated with Corydalleus's works on Claudius Ptolemy and Aristotle.
 A major debate at the time was Heliocentrism.
 In this respect, the Byzantine curriculum continued.
 Historians view the period of Loukaris and Korydalleus as "Orthodox humanism."
 The upside to the isolation of thought was an attempt to continue Greek identity in the Ottoman Empire.
 Most of his works served as textbooks until the nineteenth century.

 Corydalleus eventually became a presbyter.
 He took on the name Theodosius in 1622.
 He served as archbishop of Arta and Naupactus from 1640 to 1642.
 His academic interests superseded his ecclesiastical endeavors.
 He devoted his life to teaching.
 Corydalleus was criticized and suspected of atheism.
 Calvinism and Protestantism were brought into the Orthodox world both Corydalleus and Cyril Lucaris were accused of following the new faith.
-Corydalleus was never seriously persecuted and continued to teach, his student's included: patriarch Nectarius of Jerusalem, loannis Karyophyllis, Meletios Syrigos, Evgenios Yannoulis, Alexandros Mavrokordatos, and Georgios Sougdouris.
+Corydalleus was never seriously persecuted and continued to teach; his students included: patriarch Nectarius of Jerusalem, loannis Karyophyllis, Meletios Syrigos, Evgenios Yannoulis, Alexandros Mavrokordatos, and Georgios Sougdouris.
 Corydalleus's Neo-Aristotelianism became the philosophical education in southeastern Europe in the 17th and 18th centuries.
 Many of his works can still be found in the libraries of Bucharest and Jassy.